The Omega Man: Production

 The film differs from the novel (and the previous film) in several ways.
 In the novel, humanity is destroyed by a bacterial plague spread by bats and mosquitoes, which turns the population into vampire-like creatures; whereas, in this film version, biological warfare is the cause of the plague that kills most of the population by asphyxiation and turns most of the rest into nocturnal albino mutants.
 Screenwriter Joyce Corrington holds a doctorate in chemistry and felt that this was more suitable for an adaptation.

 In Charlton Heston's autobiography, In the Arena: An Autobiography, he mentioned that the "crucifixion" scene with Neville was not in the original script.
 As it turns out, the scene was felt to fit quite well into the storyline, so was left in.

+Exterior filming took place throughout the Los Angeles area.
+Neville's house was on the backlot of the Warner Bros.
+Ranch; it was demolished in 2023 as part of the entire site's redevelopment.